njange/airbnb-clone-project/README.md

 - Integrate modern tools and technologies for CI/CD and deployment.

 ## Tech Stack

-- **Django**: A web framework for building RESTful APIs and backend logic, enabling rapid development and clean, pragmatic design.
+- **Django**: A high-level Python web framework for building robust and scalable backend systems.
+- **Django REST Framework (DRF)**: A powerful toolkit for building RESTful APIs, enabling seamless communication between the frontend and backend.
-- **MySQL**: A relational database for storing and managing application data, ensuring data integrity and efficient querying.
+- **PostgreSQL**: A relational database system used for storing and managing structured data efficiently.
+- **Redis**: An in-memory data structure store used for caching and message brokering to improve application performance.
+- **Celery**: A task queue library for handling asynchronous tasks and background jobs, such as sending emails or processing large datasets.
-- **GraphQL**: A query language for APIs that allows clients to request only the data they need, improving performance and flexibility.
+- **GraphQL**: A query language for APIs that allows clients to request only the data they need, improving flexibility and performance.
-- **Docker**: A tool for containerization, providing consistent development and deployment environments across different systems.
+- **Docker**: A containerization platform that ensures consistent development and deployment environments across different systems.
-- **GitHub Actions**: A CI/CD platform for automating testing, building, and deployment processes, ensuring efficient and error-free development workflows.
+- **GitHub Actions**: A CI/CD platform for automating workflows, including testing, building, and deploying the application.

+---

 ## Team Roles